lucasm/headly/README.md

 Headly encourages peoples critical sense with news without algorithm filters.

-- Newest news headlines, fact-checking and opinions.
+- Newest — news headlines, fact-checking and opinions.
-- Trusted journalism sources, with strong focus on critical sense, democracy, human rights and liberty of expression to fight against misinformation and any type of censorship.
+- Trusted — journalism sources selected by community with strong focus on critical sense, democracy, human rights and liberty of expression to fight against misinformation and any type of censorship.
-- Accessible app, fast in slow internet connections and available by country editions.
+- Accessible — fast app in slow internet connections and available by country editions.

 ### App

 Headly is built with Next.js framework.

-- Front-end: SPA `/pages/index.js` with `/components`
+- Frontend: SPA `/pages/index.js` with `/components`
-- Back-end: API `/pages/api/feed.js` to pre-process RSS/XML feeds
+- Backend: API `/pages/api/feed.js` to pre-process RSS/XML feeds
 - Locales: files `/locales/ll-LL.js` (en, pt-BR...) with translations and `/data/cc.json` with feeds parameters

 ### Licences